Summer @ Fairfield

 If you are interested in hosting a camp, conference, or event at Fairfield University, please visit the Office of Conference and Event Management to learn more about the many options and amenities available on campus.

-- Undergraduate Summer Session (3-Credit Courses) - Be productive - Whether you're a current Fairfield student or visiting for the summer, you can earn course credit (transferable for visiting students) in a wide variety of subject areas through on-campus or online classes (one-or five-week sessions starting in May).
+- Undergraduate Summer Session (3-Credit Courses) - Be productive - Whether you're a current Fairfield student, visiting for the summer, or just want to take a for-credit course, you can earn credit in a wide variety of subject areas through on-campus or online classes.

 - Currently enrolled graduate students should visit my.fairfield.edu for their list of graduate program summer course offerings.
 Registration for summer 2015 begins on April 1 (for GSEAP non-matriculated students, summer registration starts April 15.
 Registration starts at 8:30 a.m. for all online, in person, and telephone registrations).

 - Graduate Information Sessions - Attend a Grad Information Session on campus this summer and learn more about Fairfield's 40 graduate programs and how they can advance your career and inspire your life!

 - Inspire The Writer Within and attend the Summer Writers Conference.
 Learn from award-winning faculty on the scenic and inspirational Enders Island off Mystic, CT - July 17 - July 21, 2015.

 Living on campus

 - Internship Housing - Fairfield University is an ideal place for undergraduate and graduate students to live while interning or working during the summer.
 The campus is within one mile of I-95 and the Fairfield Metro-North station, making it an easy commute to many locations like Norwalk, Stamford, and New Haven.

 - Fairfield University Student Summer Housing -Summer housing is available to Fairfield University students taking classes, holding internships, or working in the area.